 “How can I find a mentor?”

 “Mentor” is a broadly used term.
-As I define it, a mentor can be anything from a coach or boss with whom you interact for 8-10 hours per day, to a friend whose counsel you seek a few times per week, to a successful person that you meet with just a handful of times for specific advice.
+They can be anything from coaches or bosses with whom you interact for eight to ten hours per day to a friend whose counsel you seek a few times per week to a successful person you meet with just a handful of times for specific advice.

-As with any relationship, working with a mentor requires a give and take from both sides.
-Sometimes my contribution to a relationship with a mentor is simple attentiveness and gratitude.
-In other situations, my contribution is a dedicated effort and long-term commitment to helping my mentor achieve his/her higher objectives.
+As with any relationship, working with a real estate mentor requires a give and take from both sides.
+Sometimes that means being attentive and grateful.
+In other situations, it could mean a dedicated effort and long-term commitment to helping your mentor achieve their higher objectives.

 - Tutoring a high school student